 - All records of work if the project involved restricted building work.
 These MUST be supplied when the CCC is applied for otherwise the Council could refuse to accept the application. (s92 of the Building Act 2004)

-Prior to lodging your application for CCC, Council will be checking that the documentation required by the building consent has been received and covers all the building work and is complete and that all fees have been paid.
+Prior to lodging your application for CCC, Council will be checking that the documentation required by the building consent has been received and is complete and that all fees have been paid.
 The application for CCC can then be lodged and processed.
+The clock starts at the receive date of the completed application.
 If further investigation raises any issues, they may stop the 20 day CCC clock and request further information.
 The clock does not start again until the officer is satisfied that the information requested has been provided and that it is adequate.

 The building consent authority will issue the code compliance certificate if it is satisfied, on reasonable grounds,

 - that the building work complies with the building consent; and